matheusds4/metro.js/src/liveTiles/README.md

 ## Group list

-- For representing a group list, you need a `Map<number, T>` array (`index => T`).
-You should manually optimize this map so that indices are zero-based and contiguous.
+- For representing a group list, you need a manually optimized `T[]` array.
+You should manually optimize the `reorderGroups` event's map into this array making indices zero-based and contiguous.
 A common trick is to defer group re-order, accumulating them, so that same-time group moves will result in a consistent order when optimizing the map.

 ## Tile rules